1976 NBA Finals: Game 1

-Boston turned back the Suns in game one behind a balanced attack.
-John Havlicek did not start for the Celtics due to a painful heel injury.
-However, Boston coach Tom Heinsohn rushed Havlicek into the game with 7:24 left in the first quarter as Phoenix took an early 10–7 lead and the Ohio State product never came back out of the game.
-Dave Cowens recorded a triple-double with 25 points, 21 rebounds and 10 assists while Jo Jo White shot only 1–4 from the field in the first half before making 8-of-11 shots in the second half to keep Phoenix at bay.
-Phoenix trailed by two at the end of the first quarter as they failed to take advantage of 11 first quarter Celtic turnovers.
-Kevin Stacom scored five straight points (his only points) to put Boston up for good 22–20.
+Boston won game one with a balanced attack.
+John Havlicek did not start for the Celtics due to a heel injury.
+However, Boston coach Tom Heinsohn rushed Havlicek into the game with 7:24 left in the first quarter as Phoenix took an early 10–7 lead, and the Ohio State product played the rest of the game.
+Dave Cowens recorded a triple-double with 25 points, 21 rebounds, and 10 assists while Jo Jo White shot only 1-for-4 in the first half before making 8-of-11 shots in the second half to keep Phoenix at bay.
+Phoenix trailed by two at the end of the first quarter, despite 11 first quarter Celtic turnovers.
+Kevin Stacom scored five straight points, his only points of the game, to put Boston up for good 22–20.
 Charlie Scott fouled out when he picked up his fifth and sixth fouls in an 11-second span.

 Game 2

-Phoenix lost their twelfth game in a row at Boston Garden as Boston put the game away with a 20–2 run at the start of the third quarter that gave them a 72–43 lead.
+Phoenix lost their twelfth game in a row at the Boston Garden.
+Boston put the game away with a 20–2 run at the start of the third quarter, giving them a 72–43 lead.
 The run was started by steals from Jo Jo White and Charlie Scott.
-Scott made just one-of-nine shots from the field in the first half but came alive with 12 points in the third quarter.
-Boston again started the game slowly without John Havlicek in the starting line-up, not making a field goal in the first three minutes of the game and again prompting Tommy Heinsohn to rush Havlicek into the game again.
+Scott made just one of his nine shots in the first half but came alive with 12 points in the third quarter.
+Boston again started slowly without John Havlicek in the starting lineup, not making a field goal in the first three minutes of the game, again prompting Heinsohn to put Havlicek in the game.